davidmeredith/devsGuidebook/devGuidebook.md

 #### Error Handling - Bubble exceptions upwards or trap at source

 Generally, pushing exception handling code up to the ‘outer layers’ of your code toward the boundaries is usually a good approach.
 It also helps cleanly separate the ‘happy path’ from interleaving error handling code.
-However, this isn’t a hard rule, in some situations you may need to try/catch/finally at the source of the error to take important corrective actions such as closing an IO resource or rolling-back a DB transaction.
+However, this is not a hard rule, in some situations you may need to try/catch/finally at the source of the error to take important corrective actions such as closing an IO resource or rolling-back a DB transaction.

 [top](#Table-Of-Contents)